What is a Wash and Go?

 Step 3: Detangle your hair

 The next step is to detangle your hair.
-Some hair types detangle from the effect of the conditioner right in the shower, some detangle easily when partially dry, while others require additional products like leave-in conditioners, oils, and detangling sprays.
+Some hair types will naturally detangle from the effect of the conditioner while still in the shower.
+Others may detangle more easily when partially dry, and some may require additional products such as leave-in conditioners, oils, and detangling sprays.

 Step 4: Wash your hair thoroughly

-5. Apply the styling products to your hair
+Step 5.
+Apply the styling products to your hair

-6. Allow it to dry and wear as desired
+Step 6.
+Allow it to dry and wear as desired